 Best Things to do in Marysville

 Marysville is a popular holiday destination among families with kids, well-known for the Steavenson Falls and the variety of outdoor attractions.
 The whole Yarra Valley region nearby is a paradise for nature lovers offering many walking and biking tracks with terrific panorama views from lookouts.
 In winter, Melbourne is the nearest place to go skiing.
 The popular Lake Mountain offers over 30 km of amazing cross-country ski trails, toboggan slopes, and more winter attraction.

 Here are my picks for a summer day trip in Marysville from Melbourne.

 1. Steavenson Waterfalls

-The main reason for tourists to visit Marysville is Steavenson Falls, which is no. 1 attraction.
-We drove to the car park (parking is 3 dollars) and walked the 700 meters trail to the viewing platform and then to falls base where you can take photos and shoot videos.
+The main reason tourists visit Marysville is Steavenson Falls, which is the no. 1 attraction.
+We drove to the car park (parking is 3 dollars) and walked the 700 meters trail to the viewing platform and then to falls base, where you can take photos and shoot videos.

 If you prefer, you can walk from town for 40 minutes to the falls, stop at the falls and then continue your walk up to the Keppel Lookout.
 It’s a long, and at times steep trail, but the summit’s panoramic view is superb.